 A collaboration between ODAT, the PDIC, and other University and community-based stakeholders led to the development of a software-based tool to improve predictability and understanding of changes in routines in individuals with ASD and other neurodevelopmental disabilities.
 This innovation could be used in home, school, healthcare or employment settings to support functional communication and improve engagement in activities from medical procedures to job skills.
 UMN start-up company, Speech & Language Collaborative, licensed this technology in June 2020 and continues to advance development efforts.

 Dr. Gary Goldish and a team of engineers from the VA Medical Center and UMN Department of Physical Therapy and Rehabilitation received an ODAT award to develop a caregiver-guided motor to assist in wheelchair operation.
 Wheelchairs can be difficult for caregivers to push and manipulate during community outings.
 The physical requirements to push a wheelchair longer distances may limit participation in activities outside of the home.
 The novel device, which is now a functional prototype, reduces the physical burden of propelling the wheelchair for care providers.

 To further support these focus areas of innovation, ODAT has issued a targeted request for applications (RFA) for projects advancing health equity and accessibility.
 This RFA is jointly issued with the PDIC, with particular emphasis on innovations for pediatric patients and rural health.
 Applications are due by April 28, 2021.
-See ODAT Translational Grant Program for details and to apply.
+See the ODAT page for details and to apply.